-Groups are led by speech-language pathologists, occupational therapists, mental health practitioners, and other professionals, and are supported by educators and support staff trained in best practices for children with ASD.
+Groups continue to be led by speech-language pathologists, occupational therapists, mental health practitioners, and other professionals, and are supported by educators and support staff trained in best practices for children with ASD.

 We believe that participants will learn through their positive experiences, and we provide a safe environment to encourage active participation and practice social skills.
 Supports we provide to promote success and independence include:

 - Visuals to promote positive communication

 - Working in and respecting Autism Time and Autism Thinking